-- The procedure means that your specialised plastic surgeon reduces the length and width of the nose’s protrusion.
+- The procedure means that your specialist plastic surgeon reduces the length and width of your nose’s protrusion.

-- It is by far the most common rhinoplasty procedure in both men and women as it restores the balance and the proportions of the face.
+- It is by far the most common rhinoplasty procedure for both men and women.
+This is because it restores both the balance and proportions of the face.

 - Augmentation rhinoplasty is a surgical procedure that enlarges the nose.

-- Your nose may be too small due to various reasons, such as hereditary factors, ruined rhinoplasties, injuries or infections.
+- The nose can be too small due to various reasons, including; hereditary factors, ruined rhinoplasties, injuries or infections.

-- The procedure improves the size and the contour of your nose and restores a pleasant appearance of your face.
+- The procedure improves both the size and the contour of your nose and creates a more aesthetic and proportionate look.

-- Septoplasty is a surgical procedure that straightens the nose bone and cartilage.
+- Septoplasty is a surgical procedure that focuses on straightening both the nose bone and cartilage.

-- Due to injuries, broken nose or other factors, such as nasal cartilage infection, your nose may be bent or leaning to one side.
-Septoplasty surgery can correct this, regardless of the level and the scope of deformity.
+- Septoplasty surgery can correct/improve this, regardless of the level and scope of deformity.